mr-sban/pet-parade/README.md

 You just went flat broke on that latest horse race.
 Denied the perfect prize winning poodle by the tribulations of your finances, but you've got a gumption to pamper every pet your town can provide; but I don't reckon this one will be a *walk in the park.*

 ## The Plan
-Unsure of specific game engine to use at the moment.
-Likely will be unity or godot.

 - Walks: After you pick up your furry friend you can meander around town as you please, some dogs will prefer a routine in time or specific routes.
 These routes can be plotted on the map for easy navigation around the neighborhood.
 - House sitting: Come over to a clients house to watch the place and their little friends while they're out.
 Featuring far more animal types, each with differing routines.
 ### Features